 Three separate route plans are under way for final selection during the ALR National Committee meeting in March.
 Once a suitable plan is selected, staff and selected volunteers will conduct a rental car cage run in March to confirm post visitations, refueling locations, and to negotiate hotel and lodging terms favorable to our participants.
 During the spring and early summer, additional cage runs and one final motorcycle rehearsal run with key volunteers will confirm evening lodging arrangements, post visitations and law enforcement support.
 The run is now planned to last for four days with 250 miles or fewer each day.

 The routes under consideration provide options for visits to posts in Indiana, Ohio, Pennsylvania, and Maryland.
 Goals at present include shorter riding days for the riders and several key visits to prominent attractions, VA medical centers, American Legion posts and tourist attractions.
 Also in the discussion phase at this time are visits to the Flight 93 Memorial and the Gettysburg National Battlefield.

-The American Legion Legacy Run is open to all licensed motorcyclists with machines (motorcycles, scooters, trikes, Spyders, etc.) of 750cc displacment and above.
+The American Legion Legacy Run is open to all licensed motorcyclists with machines (motorcycles, scooters, trikes, Spyders, etc.) of 750cc displacement and above.
 Riders and passengers must be 18 years of age or older and in good enough physical condition for a multiday, multistate motorcycle run.
-Riders are subject to removal from the Run, without refund, in case of overloading, tire wear, electrical systems, unsafe trailers, and braking systems.
+Motorcycles may be inspected at any time by Run officials for overloading, tire wear, electrical systems, unsafe trailers, and braking systems.
 DOT-approved helmets are mandatory wear at all times during the Legacy Run.